3venthorizon/guardian/README.md

 * Administration - Tell the Guardian _Who_ may access _What_ and also _When_ they can do so.

 # Guarding Resources
 Guarding is an active process and appropriately described with the verb.
-The **@Guard** intercept annotation will indicate to the Guardian which Java class or method requires _guarding_.
+The [@Guard](https://github.com/3venthorizon/guardian/blob/master/guardian/gatekeeper/src/main/java/co/dewald/guardian/gate/Guard.java) intercept annotation will indicate to the Guardian which Java class or method requires guarding.

     import co.dewald.guardian.gate.Grant;
     import co.dewald.guardian.gate.Guard;